 Polish Folk Music by Anna CzekanowskaThis study of Polish folk music is especially enlightening as it reveals both the history and practice of a musical tradition and offers an illuminating view of a culture and its social activities.
 Within her study, Anna Czekanowska analyses the vocal and instrumental traditions of Polish folk music, tracing the background history, the influences of geography and politics, and the practice, often within contemporary society, of such social events as the harvest, the solstice and weddings.
 The function of folk culture within contemporary life, for both Polish and non-Polish inhabitants of the country, is also examined.
 Professor Czekanowska also discusses the birth of Polish ethno- musicology as a discipline and details some methodological aspects for research.
 This study contributes to a greater understanding and appreciation of Polish music and, in a wider aspect, of Slavonic culture.
 The book contains numerous illustrations of instruments and cultural events, music examples, maps, a discography and bibliography.

-Provides a reliable and authoritative source for scores of the classical canon, as well as a resource for the discovery of lesser-known contemporary works.
-The collections encompass all major classical musical genres and time periods from the Middle Ages to the 21st century.
-With full, study, piano, and vocal scores, this comprehensive collection will enhance the study of music history, performance, composition and theory for a variety of scholars.
+Collection of scores of the classical canon, as well as resources for the discovery of lesser-known contemporary works.
+Encompasses all major classical musical genres and time periods from the Middle Ages to the 21st century.